-- 6. To strengthen implementation, Colombia is encouraged to consider piloting beneficial ownership reporting in the forthcoming EITI Report in order to increase awareness of this theme and pilot beneficial ownership definitions and thresholds.
+- 6. To strengthen implementation, Colombia is encouraged to consider piloting beneficial ownership reporting in the forthcoming EITI Report in order to increase awareness of beneficial ownership transparency and pilot beneficial ownership definitions and thresholds.
 In particular, the MSG may wish to consider the various types of control that can be exercised over a company.
-EITI Colombia may also wish to conduct broader outreach to the companies on the objectives of beneficial ownership transparency, as well as hold conversations and articulation with government agencies on how to make such disclosures mandatory. - 7.
-To strengthened stakeholders' understanding of the complex issue of illegal gold exploitation mining, EITI Colombia is encouraged to expand EITI reporting of informal gold production and exports, drawing on all available relevant information.
+EITI Colombia may also wish to conduct broader outreach to the companies on the objectives of beneficial ownership transparency, as well as hold conversations with government agencies on how to make such disclosures mandatory. - 7.
+To strengthen stakeholders' understanding of the complex issue of illegal gold exploitation, EITI Colombia is encouraged to expand EITI reporting of informal gold production and exports, drawing on all available relevant information.
 EITI Colombia is encouraged to liaise with DANE to coordinate with the government agency's plans to expand coverage of commodities. - 8.
 To strengthen implementation, Colombia is encouraged to review materiality definitions for its EITI reporting based on previous reporting exercises, with the aim of establishing, ahead of reconciliation, a materiality threshold for selecting companies that ensures that all payments that could affect the comprehensiveness of EITI reporting be included in the scope of reconciliation. - 9.
 To strengthen implementation, EITI Colombia is encouraged to work with Ecopetrol on exploring the scope for disclosing Ecopetrol's crude oil sales to third parties to levels commensurate with information on the sales of the state's in-kind revenues. - 10.
 To strengthen implementation, the government and the MSG are encouraged to explore ways to bring more transparency to direct subnational revenue collection and uses of extractives revenues at the subnational level. - 11.
 To further strengthen implementation, Colombia may wish to make progress in implementing project-level EITI reporting (for project-specific revenue flows) ahead of the deadline for all EITI Reports covering fiscal periods ending on or after 31 December 2018, agreed by the EITI Board at its 36th meeting in Bogotá. - 12.
 To strengthen implementation, Colombia is encouraged to increase its efforts to publish more upto-date EITI data to ensure a higher relevance and usefulness for public debate and policy-making.
 To make future reporting exercises cost efficient while credible, the government and the MSG are encouraged to explore ways to maximise the use of information made public through other sources and the use of the online cost-efficient tools already developed to ensure a sustainable solution for future reporting. - 13.
-To strengthen implementation, EITI Colombia is strongly encouraged to ensure that all production and export data is consistently sourced from official government data. - 14.
-In accordance with Requirement 5.2.a, Colombia should ensure that the specific formula for calculating transfers to individual local governments be disclosed and explained, to support an assessment of discrepancies between budgeted (allocated) and executed subnational resources.
-Given the high level of public interest in this issue, Colombia may wish to consider including LGUs in the reporting process for subnational transfers to reconcile these transactions. - 15.
-To strengthen implementation, the MSG is encouraged to explore collaboration with the Ministry of Treasury to link the EITI better to the portal of economic transparency and to develop indicators to improve the comprehension of the extractive industry contribution to the economy at the national and local levels. - 16.
-To strengthen implementation, EITI Colombia is encouraged to explore playing a more active role in promoting the use of revenue tracking tools and coordinating a more concerted effort to include this information in reaching out to regions and communities.
+Given the high level of public interest in subnational transfers, Colombia may wish to consider including LGUs in the reporting process for subnational transfers to reconcile these transactions. - 14.
+To strengthen implementation, the MSG is encouraged to explore collaboration with the Ministry of Finance to link the EITI better to the portal of economic transparency and to develop indicators to improve the comprehension of the extractive industry contribution to the economy at the national level. - 15.
+To strengthen implementation, EITI Colombia is encouraged to explore playing a more active role in promoting the use of revenue tracking tools and coordinating a more concerted effort to include this information in reaching out to regions and communities. - 16.
+To strengthen implementation, especially at the subnational level, the MSG and the government are encouraged to explore ways of expanding EITI reporting on both mandatory and voluntary social expenditures with a view to enhancing transparency on key issues of interest to local stakeholders. - 17.
+To strengthen implementation, particularly at the subnational level, EITI Colombia is encouraged to develop a robust communications strategy, including capacity-building at the regional and community levels, and follow a time-bound implementation plan.
+The strategy could bolster the